Moriya-Geva/dreamy-stays-project/README.md

-# DreamyStays - Full Stack Vacation Apartment
+# DreamyStays - Vacation Apartment

 ## Project Overview
 DreamyStays is a full stack web application for listing and managing vacation apartments.